Oral Cancer Examinations Columbus & Grove City OH

 What to Expect

 The oral cancer examination is completely painless.
 Drs.
-Stehle, Tanner and Gordon will look for abnormalities and feel the face, glands, and neck for unusual bumps.
+Stehle and Gordon will look for abnormalities and feel the face, glands, and neck for unusual bumps.
 Some of the signs that will be investigated are red patches and sores.
-Red patches on the floor of the mouth, or the front of the tongue, and bleeding sores which fail to heal, can be indicative of cancerous changes.
-Leukoplakia is a hardened white or gray, slightly raised lesion that can appear inside the mouth, and may be cancerous.
+Red patches on the floor of the mouth, or the front of the tongue, and bleeding sores that fail to heal can be indicative of cancerous changes.
+Leukoplakia is a hardened white or gray, slightly raised lesion that can appear inside the mouth, and maybe cancerous.
 Signs of these will be examined as well.
-Finally, soreness, lumps or the general thickening of tissue anywhere in the throat or mouth can signal pathologic signs, and will be examined.
+Finally, soreness, lumps or the general thickening of tissue anywhere in the throat or mouth can signal pathologic signs and will be examined.

 If abnormalities, lesions, lumps, or leukoplakia are apparent, Drs.
-Stehle, Tanner and Gordon will implement a treatment plan that is right for you.
-Treatment options vary according to the precise diagnosis, but may include: excision, radiation therapy, and chemotherapy.
+Stehle and Gordon will implement a treatment plan that is right for you.
+Treatment options vary according to the precise diagnosis but may include: excision, radiation therapy, and chemotherapy.

 It is also important to note that over 75% of oral cancers are linked with avoidable behaviors such as smoking, tobacco use, and excessive alcohol consumption.
 Drs.
-Stehle, Tanner and Gordon can provide you with literature and options about quitting dangerous behaviors such as tobacco use.
+Stehle and Gordon can provide you with literature and options about quitting dangerous behaviors such as tobacco use.